shahriar-rahman/Amazon-Product-Scraping/README.md

 # Amazon Product Scraping
 ==============================

-Scraping amazon products based on a user search.
+Web scraping amazon products based on a user search.

 ## Introduction
 Browsing Amazon can be very confusing due to inconsistent layouts and web page structure.